 Hostme is worth considering if you want AI-assisted table assignment alongside the waitlist.
 It handles both reservations and walk-ins and includes a guest CRM and no-show prediction tools.
 The price reflects the feature depth.

-- Key features: AI-powered table optimization, waitlist and reservation management, guest CRM, POS integrations, no-show prediction
+Key features: AI-powered table optimization, waitlist and reservation management, guest CRM, POS integrations, no-show prediction.
+From ~$59/mo.

 Carbonara